Ways to Ease Foot Pain: Prevention & Care

 Some of them you may know, some may be a bit more surprising.
 Or you could know them all if you've been fighting foot pain for a long time or if you're serious about foot comfort.

 According to the University of Maryland Medical Center, about 75% of Americans will experience foot pain at some point in their lives.
 The pain can range from mild to severe, and it may last a short time or be an ongoing issue.
-Fortunately, many measures can help relieve foot pain.
+Fortunately, many measures can help relieve chronic foot pain.

 1. STRETCH